oozoemenam/foodbook/README.md

-# foodbook
+# Platemate

-A new Flutter project.
+A social recipe app to keep track of dishes, and share with friends.

 ## Getting Started